erkannt/deployment-goldcard/README.md

 It seems hard to express coupling between domain names in ingress and configuration.
 The `replacements` feature of kustomize might make this possible but it feels a lot more hairy than helm (or other) templating.
 The same goes for coupling between env vars and service names.

+### envFrom

 `envFrom` is something I strongly suggest we adopt as it leads to very nice encapsulation and separates the responsibility of how to get a secret into the cluster from how to use it.

+In combination with `configMapGenerator` and `secretGenerator` it nicely hides how to go from an env-file to having them available inside a container.